cloudfoundry/log-cache-cli/README.md

    query - Issues a PromQL query against Log Cache

 USAGE:
-   query <promql-query> [options]
+   query PROMQL_QUERY [options]

 ENVIRONMENT VARIABLES:
    LOG_CACHE_ADDR       Overrides the default location of log-cache.
    LOG_CACHE_SKIP_AUTH  Set to 'true' to disable CF authentication.

 OPTIONS:
    --end        End time for a range query.
-Cannont be used with --time.
+Cannot be used with --time.
 Can be a unix timestamp or RFC3339.
    --start      Start time for a range query.
 Cannont be used with --time.
 Can be a unix timestamp or RFC3339.
    --step       Step interval for a range query.
 Cannot be used with --time.
    --time       Effective time for query execution of an instant query.
 Cannont be used with --start, --end, or --step.
 Can be a unix timestamp or RFC3339.